status-im/nim-chronos/README.md

   future.cancelSoon()
   # `cancelSoon` will not wait for the cancellation
   # to be finished, so the Future could still be
-  # running at this point.
+  # pending at this point.

   # Wait for cancellation
   let future2 = sleepAsync(10.minutes)
   await future2.cancelAndWait()
   # Using `cancelAndWait`, we know that future2 isn't
-  # running anymore.
-However, it could have finished
+  # pending anymore.
+However, it could have completed
   # before cancellation happened (in which case, it
-  # might hold a value)
+  # will hold a value)

   # Race between futures
   proc retrievePage(uri: string): Future[string] {.async.} =
     let httpSession = HttpSessionRef.new()
     try:
       let resp = await httpSession.fetch(parseUri(uri))
-      return string.fromBytes(resp.data)
+      return bytesToString(resp.data)
     finally:
       # be sure to always close the session
-      # finally will be ran even in case of cancellations.
+      # `finally` will run also during cancellation -
-      # noCancel ensures the closing doesn't get cancelled
+      # `noCancel` ensures that `closeWait` doesn't get cancelled
       await noCancel(httpSession.closeWait())

   let